ppebb/multtable/README.md

 PRs should include the steps to build and run your code and a screenshot of the output.

-Your code should take input from the user to determine the numebr of rows and colums and then output as:
+Your code should take input from the user to determine the number of rows and colums and then output as:
 ```Input the number of col
 Input the number of columns: 22